 The Fund’s addresses and related details are provided on the Contact us page.

-What should you do in case you did not receive the June or October CE AND you cannot access your CE in MSS
+What should I do in case I did not receive the June or October CE AND I cannot access my CE in MSS?

 You also have the option of completing your CE exercise by using the Digital CE app.

-How can you check that your “barcoded” CE has been received by the Fund?
+How can I check if my CE has been received by the Fund?

 The MSS CE Tracking Tool: